3DGenomes/TADbit/doc/source/tutorial/tutorial_4_data_normalization.rst

 "matrix", being our row data (count of interactions), N the number of rows/columns.

 The result is stored in a new matrix, called weight.
 The values that will be used in the next step are the multiplication of this weights per the raw data.

+There is one extra step of the normalization that consists in making the normalized values comparable between experiments.
+This step is control by the parameter `factor` and consists in asking to the function to normalize in order that the overall mean value of a cell would be equal to the value of `factor`.
+By default factor is set to 1, thus the mean value of a cell in a normalized matrix would be 1, and the summ of the normalized Hi-C count of a matrix of 100x100 would be equal to 10000.
+When 2 experiments are summed the resulting experiment would have a factor equal to the sum of the factors of the summed experiments, and in the same way, when changes in the resoltuion of an experiment (through :func:`pytadbit.experiment.Experiment.set_resolution`) will also change the factor according to the change of the resolution.

 .. note::